Eargo vs. Jabra Enhance

 You can hardly tell that one of our testers is wearing Eargo 7 hearing aids here1

-LINK by Eargo looks like an earbud, not like a hearing aid.
-Since this style is enabled with Bluetooth 5.3 technology, we tried them out on the noisy NYC subway to catch up on our favorite podcasts.
+Link by Eargo looks like an earbud, not a hearing aid.
+Since this style is enabled with Bluetooth 5.3 technology, we tried them on the noisy New York City subway to catch up on our favorite podcasts.
 The sound quality was excellent.
 Plus, they don’t look remotely like hearing aids, so no one knew we were wearing them!

 Testing out LINK by Eargo, the company's earbud-style hearing aids.